Teach Your Kids These Elevator Safety Lessons

 Parents must teach kids to watch their step so nothing catches in the gap between the elevator doors or the crevice in the floor.
 Encouraging kids to stay mindful of loose clothing and shoe laces can help prevent elevator-related injuries.

-Teach Kids to Keep Hands Off Elevator Doors
+Tell Children to Keep Hands Off Elevator Doors

 Make sure your kids know to never touch an elevator’s doors as they open and close.
 If a child keeps a hand on an elevator door as it slides open, the child’s hand could become stuck between the panels and sustain injuries.
 Additionally, parents should teach their kids to never try and open or close elevator doors with their hands or stop elevator doors from closing by standing in the gap as the door closes.
 Although modern elevator doors are equipped with motion sensors, these devices may fail to detect a smaller child and close, potentially causing injury.